Andrettin/Andrettin.github.io/_posts/2016-04-02-disembarkment-bonus.markdown

 ![Forest Rocks]({{ site.url }}/screenshots/screen_forest_rocks.png)

-A particularly nice thing about the new rocks Exidelo made is that they have three variations for destroyed rock tiles, and I have improved the engine accordingly to support destroyed tile variations.
+A particularly nice thing about the new rocks Exidelo made is that they have three variations for destroyed rock tiles.
+I have improved the engine accordingly to support destroyed tile variations.